How will you be different from already existing game sites?

 It is unfortunately too early to say when IGDb.com will go live.

 Being a small team with limited resources unfortunately means that the development takes time.
 But know this: we are dedicating all our of available time to make this happen.

 A lot of people have been waiting for this site.
 We know this, and know that many of you have high expectations and a clear image of how IGDb.com should be.
 We do not intend to let you down by releasing something that is half done or with inferior quality.

-Prior to release we plan to release a closed beta version of the site.
+We currently have a closed beta version of the site.
 The reason for this is mainly to start gathering feedback from our users and validate that we are on the on the right path.
-During the closed beta period selected users will, in addition to providing us with feedback, help in expanding the database, bug testing, discuss new features etc. We hope to release the closed beta version of IGDb.com during Q4 2011.
-Although note, that this date may come to change.
+During the closed beta period selected users can, in addition to providing us with feedback, help in expanding the database, bug testing, discuss new features etc.

 Who is behind IGDb.com?

 We are a small team currently consisting of six people.
 We are not associated with any company and we are doing this on our spare time, meaning nights, weekends, holidays and whenever we may squeeze a couple of minutes from work.
 The project is funded with our own money.

 What we all have in common is our love and passion for games.
 We love games, we grew up with games and now we are striving to achieve a dream: the privilege to work professionally with games.